adieunix/wiihacks-wiki/wiki/faqs/faqs.md

 ### Why is my [Crap](https://sites.google.com/site/completesg/backup-launchers/usb/crap) Forwarder not working in USB Loader GX?

   * USB Loader GX was recently updated and it broke Crap compatibility.
-  * Currently we have tested Crap forwarders on USB Loader GX v2.3.
+  * Currently we have tested Crap forwarders on USB Loader GX v3.0 rev 1271.
-  * If you can live without the features of the newer version, this is going to be the only way to get the Crap forwarders working.
+  * If you are using USB Loader GX v3.0 rev 1272, it will not work.

 #### References: